mengyao/Complete-Striped-Smith-Waterman-Library/README.md

 2. Write #include "ssw.h" into your file that will call the API functions.
 3. The API files are ready to be compiled together with your own C/C++ files.

 The API function descriptions are in the file ssw.h.
 One simple example of the API usage is example.c.
 The Smith-Waterman penalties need to be integers.
-Small penalty numbers such as: match: 2, mismatch: -1, gap open: -3, gap extension: -1 are recommended, which will lead to shorter running time.
+Small penalty numbers such as: match: 2, mismatch: -1, gap open (the total penalty when one gap is opened): -3, gap extension: -1 are recommended, which will lead to shorter running time.

 To use the C++ style API, please: